Tokens

 shadowa transparent gray used for box shadows

-outlinea gray used for borders and outlines
+bordera gray used as the default color for borders

 Unlike standard palette colors, these don’t come in multiple shades.